 Registered Electrical Contractors (REC)

-Energy Safe Victoria requires Registered Electrical Contractors (REC) to operate in a fair, ethical and compliant manner.
+Energy Safe Victoria requires Registered Electrical Contractors (REC) to operate in a safe and compliant manner.

 To be registered as an REC, applicants must possess the appropriate experience, technical and business knowledge and proven skills to undertake electrical installation work.